guigzzz/Keras-Yolo-v2/README.md

 #### Detections:
 ![alt text](images/example_detection.JPG)

-(As we can see, the INRIA dataset annotations are pretty.
-The model does detect unannotated objects)
+(As we can see, the INRIA dataset annotations are pretty bad.
+In this case, the model detects an unannotated object)